The very starting point for anyone considering self-employment …

 This is the first thing we need to find out … what do you like to do, who lives at home, what are you good at … the list is endless and, fortunately, so is our teapot!
 We need to know about you so that we can help you take the next steps

 What do you Want?

-This is an important question as we need to know what you want to achieve as this will help us with supporting you on your journey.
+This is an important question as we need to know what you want to achieve, as this will help us with giving advice to support you on your journey.

 Are you SMART?

 Now that we have got to know you, we need to start to think about some goals … SMART is the posh word meaning specific, measurable, achievable, realistic and timely … what does that mean?
 That means that we make sure that you are set goals that you can achieve, that work with you on the baby steps on your journey.
 It is important to us that you feel safe, which means we work with you at your pace.

 What skills have you got?
 How can we show people how amazing you are … let us work with you to communicate what you do best.
 We will also look at your learning style and see what support you need to make the best of yourself.

 If you are happy with our starting points . . . then give us a call or pop in and say hi!
 The kettle will be on and we may even find you a biscuit or two . . . .